Human Security Toolkit

 Each case study highlights the efforts that civil society and security actors have undertaken in order to reach out to each other, create collaborative processes and participatory mechanisms to solve problems related to human security in particular local or national context.
 The report also tries to draw out lessons from these cases to help those who are seeking to engage with the civil society or security actors to improve human security to achieve better results.

 Chapter 2-6 provide examples of civil society-military-police in five areas: capacity-building, policy-community platforms, peacebuilding approaches to DDR, gender mainstreaming, national-level platforms.
 Chapter 7 summarises some of the practical challenges of local ownership and coordination.
 It pulls out key themes, lessons learned and patterns across the case studies.
+The report is developed by the Alliance for Peacebuilding, the Kroc Institute for International Peace Studies at the University of Notre Dame and GPPAC.

 Empowerment and Protection: Stories of Human Security